-- 54.3 As to the form of questions: - 54.3.1 subject to Rule 54.3.4, questions must be in writing and in English: - 54.3.2 questions must be 75-100 words or less and not include a preamble, other additional material, or multiple parts; - 54.3.3 questions should be submitted on the designated Public Question Time Form which is available: - 54.3.3.1 during normal office hours at the Camberwell Offices at 8 Inglesby Road Camberwell; or - 53.3.3.2 on Council's website - 54.3.4 considering the general rights of citizens to take part in the conduct of Council affairs, if providing where the requirements to present a question in writing and or in English unreasonably prevents or hinders participation in public question time, assistance with submitting questions is available from Council, via an interpreter service if required.

-- 54.4 As to the deadline for questions: - 54.4.1 questions should be received by Council by 12:00 noon on the day of the Council meeting to receive a verbal response at the meeting; - 54.4.2 questions not received byreceived after 12:00 noon on the day of the meeting will receive a verbal response if possible, but will otherwise be taken on notice for a written response to be provided. - 54.4.3 questions must be submitted: - 54.4.3.1 by mail to Council's advertised postal address; or - 54.4.3.2 by email to Council's advertised email address; or - 54.4.3.3 in person during normal office hours at the Camberwell Offices at 8 Inglesby Road, Camberwell. - 54.4.3.4 after normal office hours on the day of the meeting if submitted in person prior to the commencement of the Council meeting in the receptacle designated for such purpose at 8 Inglesby Road, Camberwell.
+- 54.3.
+As to the form of questions: - 54.3.1. subject to Rule 54.3.4, questions must be in writing and in English: - 54.3.2. questions must be 100 words or less and not include a preamble, other additional material, or multiple parts; - 54.3.3. questions should be submitted on the designated Public Question Time Form which is available: - 54.3.3.1. during normal office hours at the Camberwell Offices at 8 Inglesby Road Camberwell; or - 54.3.3.2. on Council's website - 54.3.4. where the requirements to present a question in writing and or in English unreasonably prevents or hinders participation in public question time, assistance with submitting questions is available from Council, via an interpreter service if required. - 54.4.
+As to the deadline for questions: - 54.4.1. questions should be received by Council by 12:00 noon on the day of the Council meeting to receive a verbal response at the meeting; - 54.4.2. questions received after 12:00 noon on the day of the meeting will receive a verbal response if possible, but will otherwise be taken on notice for a written response to be provided. - 54.4.3. questions must be submitted: - 54.4.3.1. by mail to Council's advertised postal address; or - 54.4.3.2. by email to Council's advertised email address; or - 54.4.3.3. in person during normal office hours at the Camberwell Offices at 8 Inglesby Road, Camberwell. - 54.4.3.4. after normal office hours on the day of the meeting if submitted in person prior to the commencement of the Council meeting in the receptacle designated for such purpose at 8 Inglesby Road, Camberwell.